functionally/kafka-device-joystick/ReadMe.md

 Clients
 -------

-The simple Kafka client that produces events from the joystick can be run, for example, as follows:
+The simple Kafka client that produces events from the joystick can be run, for example, as one of the following:

-	cabal run kafka-device-joystick -- /dev/input/js0 joystick-client localhost 9092 events joystick
+	cabal run kafka-device-joystick -- /dev/input/js0 joystick-client localhost 9092 events joystick cabal run kafka-device-joystick -- sample.yaml

 Also see https://hackage.haskell.org/package/kafka-device/.